 The tiny, affordable, and ability for mass production of sensors equipped with the capability to exchange the data with other sensors made it possible to establish a sophisticated internet of things (IoT) infrastructure.
-Dedicated sensors, such as CO_2 detector, light sensor, fire detection, proximity sensors, etc., are attached to existing electrical and electronic appliances to make them smart enough to react to any changes in the surrounding environment.
-In general, such sensors send the environment to a centrally located controller (generally in a cloud environment), which in turn is responsible for implementing and ensuring the enforcement of the higher level of automation logic [1], [2], as shown in Figure 1.
+Dedicated sensors, such as CO_2 detector, light sensor, fire detection, proximity sensors, etc., are attached to existing electrical and electronic appliances to make them smart enough to react to any change in the surrounding environment.
+In general, such sensors send the environmental data through multiple gateways and computing environment to a centrally located controller (generally in a cloud environment), which in turn is responsible for implementing and ensuring the enforcement of the higher level of automation logic [1], [2], as shown in Figure 1.